wp-plugins/bepro-listings/readme.txt

 = WHATS THE DIFFERENCE? =

-Here at BeProSoftware.com, we focus on providing building blocks for developers and designers, not walls.
+Here at BeProSoftware.com, we focus on providing building blocks for developers and designers.
 BePro Listings works with buddypress in its free stock form.
 We also integrate with s2member, many gallery plugins (e.g. galleria), and any other plugin which is in line with our goals.
-This provides you the customer, with the flexibility to select the best components for your listings/directory/classifieds site.
+This provides you the customer, with the flexibility to select the best components for your listings/directory/classifieds/portfolio site.

 We believe that bundling plugins into themes forces unneeded bloating.
 Our plugins are tested to work cohesively, as if packaged in a theme; However, they are offered separtely for custom solutions.
 Why pay for document management if you don't want that feature?
 The prices of our Addons start at $5 and help to further development of the plugin.

 BePro Listings is also built for developers to expand.
 Our addons benefit from the foundation of "BePro Listings" and generally focus on targeted solutions.
 So for e.g. if you created the addon "BePro Listings realestate", you wouldnt worry about the boring things like, search, ajax, directory management, admin area, etc. You just work on the features which make a good realestate plugin.

 = SHORTCODES =
+These all have options and you can check them out via the documentation link above.

 	* Dynamic Map - Setup a map anywhere showing the last listings on your site e.g. [generate_map]
 	* Basic Search - Allow users to search listings e.g. [search_form]